 This is a fairly extreme example which may have been deliberately provocative, but it is also quite stupid.
 There are two mistakes here.
 One is the idea that global warming has to have happened already in all locations.
 The second is that global warming would eliminate all ice on the planet.
 These mistakes show a non-existent understanding of the problem.
 The only way to assess the probability that global warming is a genuine threat is to look at graphs showing correlations between greenhouse gases in the atmosphere and temperature rises over several decades.* Any personal experience is simply irrelevant to that task.

 We also tend to over-estimate the probability of vivid events.
-I see this as an aspect of the Availability Heuristic, which I think is related to the Anecdotal Fallacy.
-We use the Availability Heuristic when we assess the probability of events by considering how difficult it is to think of an example of that type of event.
-Obviously we will make systematic errors in probability judgment if some events are easier to recall than others, and more vivid events are more easy to recall.
+I see This as an aspect of the Availability Heuristic, which I think is related to the Anecdotal Fallacy.
+We use the Availability Heuristic when we assess the probability of events by considering how hard it is to think of an example of that type of event.
+Obviously we will make errors in probability judgment if some events are easier to recall than others, and more vivid events are more easy to recall.
 I discuss this aspect of our psychology in the context of financial markets in my new book:

-Why is the Anecdotal Fallacy relevant to the Bitcoin bubble?
+Why is the Anecdotal Fallacy relevant to the Bitcoin Bubble?